ToruNiina/Boost.toml/README.md

 Boost.toml
 ====

-Boost.toml is a header-only toml parser depends on Boost.
+Boost.toml is a header-only toml parser depending on Boost.

 __NOTE__: This library is not a part of Boost C++ Library.